LGBT books – Best stories for secondary pupils

 Literature has a unique power to forge resilience and send a message that ‘you are not alone’.
 This is particularly true for young people who may be struggling with their sexuality or gender identity.

 Providing LGBT books in your school library can be a great way to supplement your school’s ongoing work to promote diversity and inclusion.

 However, the reality is that some secondary school libraries lack the availability of LGBT books.
 Schools may struggle to identify relevant texts that are engaging for young readers while also being age-appropriate and providing real educational value.

-So, as your school prepares for those curriculum changes, these books can educate and inspire your students while also helping to build a more diverse and inclusive school community – one that is respectful and understanding of both their peers and the world they live in.
+The LGBT books below can educate and inspire your students while also helping to build a more diverse and inclusive school community – one that is respectful and understanding of both their peers and the world they live in.

 David Levithan, HarperCollins

-David Levithan’s debut novel is set in a Utopian town where everybody gets on and sexual preferences aren’t an issue.
+David Levithan sets his debut novel in a utopian town where everybody gets on and sexual preferences aren’t an issue.
 But when Paul meets Noah and falls in love, things get complicated.